 Please do not mistake someone telling you to take responsibility for victim blaming.
 If something terrible has happened to you, such as a sexual assault, a car accident, or an attack, that’s not your fault.
 You cannot take responsibility for the actions of another who has harmed you.
 You cannot change the past, and you cannot stop bad things from happening.
 You can, however, take responsibility for yourself as much as possible.
 Going to therapy to explore your beliefs in the world, your tendencies in relationships, and what responsibility you are taking to heal, be accountable to others, and choose to surround yourself with supportive people can be helpful.

 And this is how it will change your life: once you take responsibility for yourself and for your actions, you might find that you feel empowered, because when you believe that you have agency and you can change your situation, you may realize that you are making choices for yourself, as opposed to the world around you making choices for you.

-Bianca Aarons is a practicing psychotherapist intern in San Francisco through the auspices of the Grateful Heart Holistic Therapy Center.
-Bianca’s specialties include attachment, trauma, sexual abuse, posttraumatic stress, relationship issues, depression issues, couples work and work with teenagers.
-Learn more about Bianca at www.biancaaarons.com, email her email@example.com, or call her at (415) 553-5346 to ask any questions or to set up a consultation session.
+Bianca Aarons LMFT is a licensed psychotherapist in San Francisco .
+Bianca’s specialties include attachment, trauma, sexual abuse, post traumatic stress, relationship issues, depression issues, couples work and work with teenagers.
+Learn more about Bianca at www.biancaaarons.com, email her at BiancaAaronsMFT@gmail.com, or call her at (415) 553-5346 to ask any questions or to set up a consultation session.